Partnerships and European strategic autonomy

 How to turn them into a win-win approach

-To become more strategic and autonomous, the European Union has to better use its global partnerships.
-Managing external security threats to the EU requires active and reliable partnerships, first and foremost with more capable and like-minded partners.
+To become more strategic and autonomous, the European Union has to use its global partnerships better.
+Managing external security threats to the EU requires active and reliable partnerships, first and foremost, with more capable and like-minded partners.
 Moreover, partnerships can increase the Union’s capacity to act in Europe and beyond.

 Today, the EU has several partnerships.
 While the number has grown over the last decades, their palpable use in the security and defence domain has rarely been demonstrated.
-But the pressure on the EU to deliver more in the field of international security is growing.
+But the pressure on the EU to deliver more in international security is growing.

 The Russian war against Ukraine is a watershed for European security, by pressuring both EU institutions and members to unprecedented collective decisions, such as sanction packages on Russia and the delivery of weapons financed by the European Peace Facility.
 Russian military aggression adds to ongoing security challenges around Europe, from instability in the south to transnational challenges.

 Internally, the narrative of strategic autonomy has been pushed mainly by France and the European Commission led by Ursula Von der Leyen.
 The 2022 Strategic Compass operationalises that ambition through four lines of action: Act, Secure, Invest and Partner.
 The importance of partnerships as an enabling tool is hence growing.
-In order to deliver, EU partnerships with NATO, the US and the UK have to be prioritised and pushed forward.
-The EU should focus on identifying its interests, engage partners and invest in implementation.
+To deliver, EU partnerships with NATO, the US and the UK have to be prioritised and pushed forward.
+The EU should focus on identifying its interests, engaging partners and investing in implementation.

 European security and defence are also two of the building blocks of the European Strategic Autonomy.
-We discussed them in one of the events of the #EUStrategicAutonomy policy breakfast series that took place on July 5 2022.”
+We discussed them in one of the events of the #EUStrategicAutonomy policy breakfast series on 5 July 2022.

 Network